chasewnelson/SNPGenie/README.md

 * **FILTER**, the filter status, based on such metrics as minimum frequencies and minimum quality scores;
 * **INFO**, information regarding read depth and/or allele frequencies;
 * **FORMAT**, sometimes an alternative to the **INFO** column for read depth and/or allele frequency data;
-* **\<SAMPLE\>**, a column with variable names depending on user specification, and another occasional alternative to the **INFO** column for read depth and/or allele frequency data.
+* **\<SAMPLE\>**, a column(s) with variable names depending on user-named samples, and another occasional alternative to the **INFO** column for read depth and/or allele frequency data.

 Because VCF files can exist in a variety of different formats, **SNPGenie now requires** users to specify exactly which VCF format is being used with the **--vcfformat** argument.
-New formats are being added on a case-by-case basis; users should [contact the author](#contact) to have new formats incorporated.
-Current formats are:
+New formats are being added on a case-by-case basis; users should [contact the author](#contact) to have new formats incorporated. **FORMAT 4 is the most common, and necessary if your file contains multiple \<SAMPLE\> columns**.
+All supported formats are:

 1. **FORMAT (1): --vcfformat=1**.
 Multiple individual genomes have been sequenced separately, with SNPs summarized in the VCF file.
 SNPGenie will require the following in the **INFO** column:
 	* **NS**, the number of samples (*i.e.*, individual sequencing experiments) being summarized (*e.g.*, "NS=30");